Solo 104(k) Retirement Plan

 Key information about Solo 401(k)s

-A Solo 401(k) plan is a defined contribution plan designed for the sole business owner with no employees other than a spouse.
-Legal entities, such as C corporations, S corporations, partnerships, and sole proprietorships, are permitted to establish a Solo 401(k) plan.
+The Solo 401(k) plan is a defined contribution plan designed for the sole business owner with no employees other than a spouse.
+Legal entities such as C Corp, S Corp, Partnership and Sole Proprietorships are permitted to establish a Solo 401(k) plan.

 The 500-hour requirement is a per-year requirement for W-2 wage employees.
 For plan years beginning on or after January 1, 2025, the LTPT 500-hour eligibility requirement is satisfied with two prior consecutive years of service with at least 500 hours (but no more than 1,000 hours) each year.
 As a result, employees who are at least age 21 who meet this 500-hour requirement for each of two prior consecutive years must be permitted to make salary deferrals into the plan.